NickAzarafroz/GoapResearch/README.md

 It's important to note that the second method results in a less robust fire pit compared to the first method.
 This is because the character didn't follow the full process of chopping a tree to obtain substantial wood.

 In this scenario, the character's decision-making is guided by the goal of building a fire pit.
 The character can choose between the faster but weaker method or the more thorough approach for a stronger result.
-This showcases how the character can adapt its actions based on the available options to fulfill its goals,
+This showcases how the character can adapt its actions based on the available options to fulfill its goals.

 ## Links
 #### Goal Oriented Action Planning